Algolytics/android-tracking/README.md

 # 2. What Do We Track:
 - amount of contacts + date of last one
-- amount of messages + date of last one
 - amount of photos
 - list of applications
 - list of events from calendar